Conditional Statements in Go: A Deep Dive into if-else and Advanced switch Usage

 - Exclusive discounts

-were "Gold", it would print "Priority support line" and "Exclusive discounts" but not "Dedicated account manager".
-This demonstrates how fallthrough
+If customerTier were "Gold", it would print "Priority support line" and "Exclusive discounts" but not "Dedicated account manager".
+This demonstrates how fallthrough provides fine-grained control over execution flow.

-4. Type Switches (switch
+4. Type Switches (switch on types)

-in Go is the "type switch."
+One of the most powerful and idiomatic uses of switch in Go is the "type switch."
 This allows you to check the concrete type of an interface value and execute different code based on that type.
-This is crucial for working with Go's interface{}
+This is crucial for working with Go's interface{} (empty interface), which can hold values of any type.

-The syntax for a type switch uses .(type)
+The syntax for a type switch uses .(type):

 switch variable.(type) { case Type1: // Code to execute if variable is of Type1 case Type2: // Code to execute if variable is of Type2 default: // Code if none of the above types match }